Harry Potter and the Promising Debut

-Put another way, Harry Potter 1 feels more “adaptationy” than I recalled, like the script is a checklist of episodic plot points rather than something with its own vision.
+Put another way, Harry Potter 1 is far too “adaptation-y,” like the script is a checklist of episodic plot points rather than something with its own vision.

 That said, I still think the film works very well.
-Its successes are easy to take for granted because of how much Harry Potter we’d get in the following decade and a half that would carry them over, but we must acknowledge how much firm groundwork this film lays.
+Its successes are easy to take for granted because of how much Harry Potter we’d get in the following decade and a half, but we must acknowledge how much firm groundwork this film lays.

 A few things that Columbus and co. get right: